Email MarketingAnalyticsRetention

 Step 1: Pull your active email list size from Klaviyo (Profiles > Lists & Segments > your main list).
 Use the current count, not a historical average.

 Step 2: Pull your email-attributed revenue for the last 12 months from Klaviyo Analytics (Revenue > Email).
 Use the default attribution window (5-day click, 5-day open).
+Email-attributed — not total store revenue.

 Suppressing disengaged subscribers doesn't just improve deliverability — it also raises your revenue per subscriber by removing the denominator drag.
 Both sides of the equation benefit from list hygiene.

-A worked example: Say your Klaviyo list has 75,000 active subscribers and email-attributed revenue over the last 12 months is $1,875,000.
-That's $25 per subscriber — above the median ($21.10) but below the aggregate mean ($34.44).
-You're in the middle of the pack.
-If you can move your buyer rate from 3% to 5% without changing AOV, that same list goes from $1,875,000 to $3,125,000 — a $1.25M swing from conversion improvement alone, with zero additional subscribers.
+A worked example: Say your Klaviyo list has 75,000 active subscribers and email-attributed revenue over the last 12 months is $330,000.
+That's $4.40 per subscriber — right at the portfolio median.
+If you can move your buyer rate from 3% to 5% without changing a $150 AOV, that same list goes from $337,500 to $562,500 — a $225K swing from conversion improvement alone, with zero additional subscribers.

 Email Subscriber Value FAQ